Guihua YU, et al

 super-hydrophobic filter.

-solution, the solution B is an aqueous solution or an organic
+aqueous solution, the solution B is an aqueous solution or an

-solution, and the polybasic acid is formulated in the solution A
+organic solution, and the polybasic acid is formulated in the

 The beneficial effect of the present invention is that the

-separate oil from water.
-The super oleophobic filter has surface
+effectively separate oil from water.
+The super oleophobic

-kerosene, and engine oil were successfully separated from the
+oil, vegetable oil, kerosene, and engine oil were successfully

-advantages for filter processing of oil production and oil
+has great potential advantages for filter processing of oil

-Figure 1.
-Microstructure data of the coating: (a-b)
+1. Microstructure data of the coating: (a-b) scanning

 micro-nanostructured silica film is a silica film with a